 How to make this recipe

-Turn them with tongs every few minutes until the skin is charred and flaky and the flesh becomes soft.
+Turn them with tongs every few minutes until the skin is charred and flaky, and the flesh becomes soft.
 Alternatively, you can broil them in the oven until charred.

-Step 6: Heat a small skillet or wok over medium-high heat and add a generous amount of oil, around ½-inch thick.
+Step 6: Heat a small skillet or wok over medium-high heat and add a generous amount of oil, about ½-inch thick.
 Once the oil starts smoking, carefully slide the eggplant into the skillet.
 The hot oil will create a fluffy omelet with crispy edges.

-Step 9: Drain the excess oil as you lift it off the pan or drain it on paper towels.
-Serve immediately and enjoy with ketchup, sweet chili sauce, or Sriracha.
+Step 9: Drain the excess oil as you lift it off the pan and place it on paper towels.
+Transfer to a serving plate.

 Recipe FAQs